manuelkappler/RubyLogic/Readme.md

 ## Current State

 The repo at the moment focuses on deduction proofs.
-Starting the program (`ruby deriver.rb`) will prompt for input of a comma-separated set of premises and of conclusions; it then asks which implication law to use, applies it, and checks for contradictory premises.
+Starting the program (`ruby deriver.rb`) will prompt for input of a comma-separated set of premises and of conclusions; it then asks which implication law to use, applies it, and checks for validity.

 ## TODO

 Listed in decreasing order of importance

+- [ ] Allow for printing of proofs as TeX file
+- [ ] Allow for automated proofs
+- [x] Implement checking for premises including conclusion
+- [ ] Implement simplification via equivalence laws
+    - Mostly done.
+Missing:
+        - [ ] Reverse laws (esp.
+Reverse DeMorgan)
+- [ ] Merge `markdowntruthtable` into the project and create an overarching menu
 - Fully implement all implication laws
     - This involves implementing branching in the proof, which is what I'm currently working on
     - Full list: